TimeLord2010/TeltonikaParser/README.md

 ## NOTICE

 - If the data packet has an invalid CRC, then the parser will fail throwing an exception;
+- The only GPRS codec supported is Codec 12;
 - This is a PROTOCOL parser.
 It does not parse the device IMEI.
 For that, use the function parseIMEI;
 - The file "AVL Data Parser/IOelement" has some useful funcitons and an avl id translator for teltonika device model FMB640.